fcash-js/fcash-wallet-service/README.md

 Fcash Wallet Service facilitates multisig HD wallets creation and operation through a (hopefully) simple and intuitive REST API.

-BWS can usually be installed within minutes and accommodates all the needed infrastructure for peers in a multisig wallet to communicate and operate – with minimum server trust.
+FWS can usually be installed within minutes and accommodates all the needed infrastructure for peers in a multisig wallet to communicate and operate – with minimum server trust.

-See [fcash-wallet-client](https://github.com/fcash-project/fcash-wallet-client) for the *official* client library that communicates to BWS and verifies its response.
-Also check [fcash-wallet](https://github.com/fcash-project/fcash-wallet) for a simple CLI wallet implementation that relies on BWS.
+See [fcash-wallet-client](https://github.com/fcash-project/fcash-wallet-client) for the *official* client library that communicates to FWS and verifies its response.
+Also check [fcash-wallet](https://github.com/fcash-project/fcash-wallet) for a simple CLI wallet implementation that relies on FWS.

-BWS is been used in production enviroments for [Copay Wallet](https://copay.io), [Bitpay App wallet](https://bitpay.com/wallet) and others.
+FWS is been used in production enviroments for [FcashApp Wallet](https://www.fcash.cash), [Bitpay App wallet](https://fcash.cash/wallet) and others.

-More about BWS at https://blog.bitpay.com/announcing-the-fcash-wallet-suite/
+More about FWS at https://blog.fcash.cash/announcing-the-fcash-wallet-suite/

 # Getting Started
 ```